mehradsadeghi/laravel-filter-querystring/README.md

 ```

 ### Sort
-Sort is the equivalent of `order by` sql statement which can be used flexible in `FilterQueryString`:
+Sort is the equivalent to `order by` sql statement which can be used flexible in `FilterQueryString`:

 Conventions: